dragonflypl/web-wiki/angular-performance.md

 - disable ngAnimate globally / enable is explicitly with `$animateProvider.classNameFilter`: https://www.bennadel.com/blog/2935-enable-animations-explicitly-for-a-performance-boost-in-angularjs.htm
 - use angular components and one way binding (read about it and explain)
 - defered interpolation (my favourite): (https://www.bennadel.com/blog/2704-deferring-attribute-interpolation-in-angularjs-for-better-performance.htm)
-- use event delegation
 - delayed transclusion: ng-if / switch are cool as they delay linking of a DOM elements (as a result, delay watchers creation)
 - useCache factory
 - use WeakMap / WeakSet
-- More DOM manipulation in Directives (swich classes in onclick event, without watchers) link function
 - clean after yourself in $destroy ($watach,$on,$timeout)
 - throttle / debounce mouse events
-- use digest instead of apply
 - use applyAsync (group many async operations into one digest)
 - unbind watchers
 - do not use angulars directives for mouse events